wongnata/PlayerDogModel/README.md

 - Body collected notification displays a dog model turnaround
 - Hides any [MoreCompany](https://thunderstore.io/c/lethal-company/p/notnotnotswipez/MoreCompany/) cosmetics while in dog mode
 - Custom overrides in config file to customize the [Verity-3rdPerson](https://thunderstore.io/c/lethal-company/p/Verity/3rdPerson/) camera in dog mode
+- Masks attach to the dog model head during possession
+- Belt bag position is adjusted to be useable (and kind of cute!) when pocketed in dog mode

 <details>